effector/effector/beta/docs/recipes/nextjs/router.md

 ---
 id: nextjs-router
-title: Integrate with next js router
+title: Integrate with Next.js router
+lang: en-US
 ---

+# Integrate with Next.js router

-This is a simplified example of integration with the next js router.
+This is a simplified example of integration with the Next.js router.
 We create a similar model for storing the router instance:

 ```js